ueisele/kafka-images/server-otel/README.md

-# Docker Image for Apache Kafka Broker and Controller
+# Docker Image for Apache Kafka Broker and Controller with OTel

 Docker image for running the [Open Source version of Apache Kafka](https://github.com/apache/kafka/).
 It offers support for running Kafka [KRaft mode](https://github.com/apache/kafka/blob/3.3.1/config/kraft/README.md) as well as in ZooKeeper mode.

 The Kafka distribution included in the Docker image is built directly from [source](https://github.com/apache/kafka/).

+The image contains an [OpenTelemetry JavaAgent](https://opentelemetry.io/docs/instrumentation/java/automatic/).
+In the default configuration, this exports metrics via a [Prometheus](https://prometheus.io/) endpoint on port _9464_.
+The Kafka metrics are captured via [JMX](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/jmx-metrics/javaagent).

-The Docker images are available on DockerHub repository [ueisele/apache-kafka-server](https://hub.docker.com/repository/docker/ueisele/apache-kafka-server), and the source files for the images are available on GitHub repository [ueisele/kafka-images](https://github.com/ueisele/kafka-images).
+The Docker images are available on DockerHub repository [ueisele/apache-kafka-server-otel](https://hub.docker.com/repository/docker/ueisele/apache-kafka-server-otel), and the source files for the images are available on GitHub repository [ueisele/kafka-images](https://github.com/ueisele/kafka-images).

 ## Most Recent Tags